Aimma-Butt/VibeCheck/README.md

-# Open Source Tool VibeCheck
+# Open Source Tool VibeCheck 😎
-## An emotional assistant for mental health and meme relief.
+## An emotional assistant for mental health clarity and meme relief.

+## 🌟 Overview
 Vibe Check is a full-stack web application that helps users understand their mood using Sentiment Analysis and receive personalized recommendations to improve their vibe.

 The platform combines mental wellness + entertainment + humor by offering: